 Success in trading is measured in terms of the growth of the account balance.
-A CTA is not expected to play God and call every twist and turn in the market correctly at all times.
-As a matter of fact, some professional and proven CTA’s systems are only correct 25-30% of the time and they still manage to pull huge profits out of the markets consistently.
+A CTA is not expected to play God and call every twist and turn in the market correctly.
+Some professional and proven CTA systems are only correct 25-30% of the time and still consistently pull huge profits out of the markets.
 What distinguishes the “Pros” from their less successful colleagues is their ability (a) to recognize an error promptly and (b) to take necessary action to correct and prevent the error from becoming a financial disaster.
-Therefore, the key to avoiding “ruin” is simply to make sure that you can live with the financial consequences of one’s errors.
+Therefore, the key to avoiding “ruin” is simply to ensure you can live with the financial consequences of one’s errors.

 An error of judgment usually results from inaction or incorrect action on the CTA’s part.
-Such an error will either, reduce the growth of a managed account’s balance or, lead to a reduction in the account balance.
+Such an error will either reduce the growth of a managed account’s balance or lead to a reduced account balance.

-Here is a list of the 4 biggest mistakes one must learn to avoid to have any chance at success:
+Here is a list of the four biggest mistakes one must learn to avoid to have any chance at success:

-Last and the devastating and unfortunately the most common mistake a CTA can make is caused by having too much exposure to a single commodity.
-For example if you have a $50,000 account balance and short sell 10 contracts of Gold futures at $1200 an ounce and watched it go to $1250 an ounce before getting out, this would result in a $50,000 loss on that one trade, which in essence would wipe out your account (depending on your starting equity).
+Last and devastating, and unfortunately, the most common mistake a CTA can make is caused by having too much exposure to a single commodity.
+For example, if you have a $50,000 account balance and short sell ten contracts of Gold futures at $1200 an ounce and watch it go to $1250 an ounce before getting out, this would result in a $50,000 loss on that one trade, which in essence would wipe out your account (depending on your starting equity).